ontodev/robot/docs/collapse.md

 # Collapse

 Sometimes, a class hierarchy can contain more intermediate classes than necessary, especially when extracting modules.
 ROBOT includes `collapse` to remove intermediate classes based on a minimal number of subclasses, using the `--threshold` option.
 If `--threshold` is not provided, it will default to `2`.
+The threshold must be a positive integer greater than or equal to 2.

 ```
 robot collapse \